Responsible Investment

 Holdings at 31 July 2020

-The School’s holdings at 31 July 2022 have been analysed to determine the proportion which has been rated by the Grantham Institute Transition Pathway Initiative.
+The School’s holdings at 31 July 2023 have been analysed to determine the proportion which has been rated by the Grantham Institute Transition Pathway Initiative (TPI).
 Those stocks which have been rated are shown below in the categories of rating as detailed on the TPI website.
-Overall, a total of 13% of stocks have been rated by the TPI tool (compared to 9% at July 2021).

-Since July 2021, we can see an increase in the portion of the portfolio that has been TPI rated due to additional stock ratings published by TPI over the year (13% at July 2022 compared to 9% at July 2021).
-There have been slight improvements in the TPI rated portion of the portfolio as follows-
+Since July 2021, we can see an increase in the portion of the portfolio that has been TPI rated due to additional stock ratings published by TPI over the last 2 years.
+This analysis will continue to be prepared annually and as a larger portion of the portfolio becomes rated by the TPI, this should enable more consistent comparisons from year to year.

 Our plans for the future